Night trains to Sweden – and beyond the Arctic Circle

 How far in advance should you book?

-The favorite night train
+The favourite night train is temporarily history

 Even more inspiration